 Research in Nunavut is subject to various Federal and Territorial laws and regulations.
 Researchers planning to work in Nunavut are responsible for identifying and applying for all of the authorizations necessary to conduct their projects.

 The Nunavut Research Institute (NRI) administers Nunavut's Scientists Act.
-The act requires that anyone conducting social, health, land or water based (abiotic) research in the Nunavut settlement area must first obtain a licence from the Nunavut Research Institute.
+The act requires that anyone conducting research in Nunavut in the social sciences, health, or natural sciences (land and water based) disciplines must first obtain a licence from the Nunavut Research Institute.
 In short, NRI is responsible for licensing all research related to Nunavut's air, land, water, and people.
-To learn more, please review the NRI research licensing guidlines.
+To learn more, please download our updated research license application guidelines.

 Other licences required for research in Nunavut include: